martinber/noaa-apt/docs/usage.md

 automatically detect if NOAA 15, NOAA 18 or NOAA 19 was recorded.
 This is possible because some filenames indicate the satellite number or the recording frequency.

-Note for people decoding recordings from WXtoIMG: Download the latest [configuration file](./default_settings.toml) and set the filename template in WXtoIMG to `%Y%m%d-%H%M-%e-%s` (In Options > File Names and Locations...).

 ### Export WAV steps